 Kokkedal Slott

 For a bit of bucolic Copenhagen, check into the nearly three centuries-old Kokkedal Castle, a symphony of wedding cake swirls set between forest and sea on the Danish Riviera, north of the city.
 Once a family home, the castle still feels welcoming with comfortable chairs and common rooms meant for curling up in with a good book.
-Lush fabrics, opulent furnishing, period artwork, silver and crystal summon its opulent heyday, while new flourishes, such a spa, pool and restaurants (one is seasonal) speak to the moment.
+Lush fabrics, opulent furnishing, period artwork, silver and crystal summon its opulent heyday, while new flourishes, such as a spa, pool, and restaurants (one is seasonal) speak to the moment.

 Restaurant Lola

 Wedged into the vestiges of an old windmill in natty Christianhavn, this sustainable restaurant by award-garnering homegirl Kamilla Seidler (who has lived and cooked all over the world) offers courses with a penchant for plant-based ingredients in multiple courses.
-Progressive and conscientious options vary at Restaurant Lola, but might include items such as poached squid with beurre blanc, white asparagus or oysters.
+Progressive and conscientious options vary at Restaurant Lola, but might include items such as poached squid with beurre blanc, white asparagus, or oysters.

 Kadeau Copenhagen

-Michelin star-honored Kadeau, located a block from the Christianhavn train station. serves up 4 to 8-course menus born from the chef’s boyhood on Bornholm Island in an unpretentious, friendly atmosphere.
-With plates enchantingly brandished with herbs and flowers from the fields, the restaurant’s twist on Nordic fare includes foraged seasonal ingredients woven into dishes such as cold and hot smoked salmon from Faroe Islands, perhaps garnished with figs and fig leaves.
+Michelin Star-honored Kadeau, located a block from the Christianhavn train station. serves up 4 to 8-course menus born from the chef’s boyhood on Bornholm Island in an unpretentious, friendly atmosphere.
+With plates enchantingly brandished with herbs and flowers from the fields, the restaurant’s twist on Nordic fare includes foraged seasonal ingredients woven into dishes such as cold and hot smoked salmon from the Faroe Islands, perhaps garnished with figs and fig leaves.
 A 20-course tasting extravaganza is possible for the intrepid.

 Esmée

-Elegant and supremely located on Kongens Nytorv in the heart of Copenhagen, Esmée hearkens back to France’s Belle Epoque so much that one expects Toulouse Lautrec to walk through the doors.
+Elegant and supremely located on Kongens Nytorv in the heart of Copenhagen, Esmée hearkens back to France’s Belle Époque so much that one expects Toulouse Lautrec to walk through the doors.
 A homage to brasserie life and the warmth of orangeries, it offers both a mirror-flanked indoor area and an outdoor courtyard for diners.
 Composing French intoned creations with Nordic elan, the menu pays homage to French art d’vivre.
-Expect such decadences as gougeres with Comté cheese and truffles, grilled lamb chops with purple artichokes or Danish shrimp with lemon mayonnaise.
+Expect such decadences as gougeres with Comté cheese and truffles, grilled lamb chops with purple artichokes, or Danish shrimp with lemon mayonnaise.

 Restaurant Barr